 Paid-up Share Capital

-There are no outstanding Warrants due for conversion as on the date ofthis Report.
+There are no convertible warrants in the Company as on the date of this Report.

 MANAGEMENT DISCUSSION AND ANALYSIS (MD&A) REPORT

-The Management Discussion and Analysis Report for the year underreview as stipulated under Regulation 34(2)(e) of the Listing Regulations is presented in a separatesection forming part of this Annual Report.
+The Management Discussion and Analysis Report for the year under review as stipulatedunder Regulation 34(2)(e) of the SEBI Listing Regulations is presented in a separatesection forming part of this Annual Report.

 Your Company is committed to benchmark itself with global standards for providing goodcorporate governance.
 Your Board constantly endeavors to take the business forward in sucha way that it maximizes long term value for the stakeholders.
-The Company has put in placean effective corporate governance system which ensures that theprovisions of Listing Regulations are duly complied with.
+The Company has put in placean effective corporate governance system which ensures that the provisions of the SEBIListing Regulations are duly complied with.

-A detailed report on the Corporate Governance pursuant to therequirements of the Listing Regulations forms part of this Annual Report.
+A detailed report on the Corporate Governance pursuant to the requirements ofthe SEBI Listing Regulations forms part of this Annual Report.

-A Certificate from the Secretarial Auditor of the Company confirming compliance ofconditions of corporate governance as stipulated in Listing Regulations isprovided in the Report on Corporate Governance which forms part to the CorporateGovernance Report.
+A Certificate from the Secretarial Auditor of the Company confirming compliance ofconditions of corporate governance as stipulated in the SEBI Listing Regulations isprovided in the Report on Corporate Governance which forms part of the CorporateGovernance Report.